-The Governance Committee is a Board Committee established pursuant to Section 2.11 of By-Law No. 1.
 The purpose of the Committee is to ensure RECO develops and implements an effective approach to corporate governance which enables the business and affairs of RECO to be carried out, directed and managed in a manner that fulfils its obligations.
 The Committee will ensure the appropriate governance principles, structures and procedures are in place to allow the Board and Committees to function effectively.

 Chair and Membership